Pastel Pet Portraits - A Guide

 Why Should You Choose a Pastel Pet Portrait?

 Pastel is a beautiful art medium, with a range of different types of pastel which allow me full control over your pet's portrait.
 I am very much a perfectionist in nature (!) and I find having pastels ranging from thick stick to the fine point of a sharpened pastel pencil very freeing.
 It allows me to create portraits that are realistic renditions of your pet, whilst retaining a degree of art in their final form.

 I find that with pastels you can get a lovely depth of colour, with the blackest blacks and the deepest brown eyes being able to be rendered perfectly onto paper.
 Once complete, a pastel pet portrait does not need to be left to harden, or need to be varnished, meaning it can be mounted and sent out to you straight away.

 Pastel on paper lends itself beautifully to layering up the colours and texture in order to create a truly realistic pet portrait.

 Pastel Pet Portraits as Gifts

 Pastel Pet Portraits make fantastic gifts.
 As you can see in the photograph they come fully mounted in a high-quality mount.
-I can also offer picture framing if it something you would like.
+I can also offer picture framing if it is something you would like.